 In the past, marketers could only gather data about how many people passed by a digital sign.
 The problem with this method is that many people pass by a digital sign without looking at it.

 Today Kiosk & Display uses Anonymous Video Analytics (AVA), a strategy for gathering metrics about digital merchandising audience engagement.
-It brings clients the data that not only provides answers to questions about the consumer, it brings proof that the process is working effectively.
+Clients get data that not only provides answers about their consumer; it also brings proof that the process is working effectively.

 Anonymous Video Analytics uses embedded camera sensors and a program for analyzing algorithms to detect a passing face that turns towards the sign.
 Unlike facial recognition software, AVA does not match a particular face to a face in a database (this is what makes it anonymous.)
 Instead, AVA relies on a technique known as pattern detection.
 The AVA program consults a database of pixel patterns to determine when something in front of the sign is a human face looking in the right direction.
 In very simple terms, the program looks for patterns such as dark pixels where eyes should be and lighter pixels where cheeks should be.

-Once the AVA program has determined that the pixel patterns are of a human face, the program can record how long the face looked at the sign.
+First the AVA program determines that the pixel patterns are of a human face.
+Then the program can record how long the face looked at the sign.
 It may also categorize the face according to demographic groups, such as gender, age and mood.
 Incorporating analytics can make a standard kiosk deployment much more successful.